nillo/cdp-poc/README.md

 3. **Maintain health** – If your collateral’s value drops too far (below the required buffer), anyone can liquidate your vault to protect the system.
 4. **Repay & reclaim** – You pay back your kUSD plus a small fee (which can be partially refunded over time), then withdraw your KDA back.

 Think of the CDP contract as kUSD’s on-chain “central bank” and risk controller in one.
-Whenever someone locks up KDA collateral, the CDP automatically checks that they’ve over-collateralized by a safe buffer (say 110 %), and then mints exactly that amount of kUSD into circulation—nothing more, nothing less.
-If the borrower repays, or if a vault becomes under-collateralized and is liquidated, the CDP is the only module that can burn kUSD to retire it.
+Whenever someone locks up KDA collateral, the CDP automatically checks that they’ve over-collateralized by a safe buffer (say 110 %), and then mints exactly that amount of kUSD into circulation nothing more, nothing less.
+If the borrower repays, or if a vault becomes undercollateralized and is liquidated, the CDP is the only module that can burn kUSD to retire it.
 All fees from borrowing or redemption flow through a dedicated “fee pool” account that CDP also manages.
-Every mint, burn and fee movement is transparent on chain, and governance keysets control the collateral ratios and fee parameters—just like a board setting interest rates—so you always know kUSD supply is backed, audited, and adjusted under strict, programmable rules.
+Every mint, burn and fee movement is transparent on chain, and governance keysets control the collateral ratios and fee parameters just like a board setting interest rates, so you always know kUSD supply is backed, audited, and adjusted under strict, programmable rules.

 > **Key point:** It’s an automated, on-chain credit line secured by your own KDA, with built-in price checks and liquidation rules.

 ---